Timeless Movies for Kids

 Let It Go

 Peanuts movies are timeless.
 They started in the 1970s with It’s Your First Kiss, Charlie Brown and There’s No Time for Love, Charlie Brown.
 They continued to the 1980s with It's Flashbeagle, Charlie Brown and It's an Adventure, Charlie Brown.
 The franchise has over 45 movies and counting.
+My favorite is A Boy Named Charlie Brown.

 It's a blast to watch Snoopy flying in his doghouse while dog fighting as the Red Baron or wearing legwarmers and dancing to the current music.
 Kids never tire of such antics.
 They also like to wonder if Charlie Brown will ever succeed at his chosen goal like winning the spelling bee or getting his first kiss.